Teachers Talk About Their Most Embarrassing Classroom Moments

-I still remember the first time I realised my teachers were human.
+I still remember the first time I realized my teachers were human.
 I was in fifth grade—prime prank-calling age—and my friends and I had found our teacher Mrs. A's number in the phone book.
 Mrs. A was a creative and passionate instructor, and we'd decided to reward her for that by harassing her at home.
 When she picked up, my friend said we were taking a brief survey, to which that poor, polite woman replied, "Sure."
 After a few innocent questions, my friend went in for the kill: "And last question, do you douche?"

 In the silence that followed, my cheeks flushed with embarrassment for poor Mrs. A. "I think that's a very personal question," she finally responded, still apparently unaware of the fact that a bunch of underaged imbeciles were toying with her because we didn't feel like watching Grease again.
-Our giggles over the hilarity of senselessly humiliating our sweet teacher became so severe that we had to hang up, but I never was able to shake the guilt I felt about that incident, nor the realisation that teachers are just human beings who have been forced by their jobs to interact with adolescents.
+Our giggles over the hilarity of senselessly humiliating our sweet teacher became so severe that we had to hang up, but I never was able to shake the guilt I felt about that incident, nor the realization that teachers are just human beings who have been forced by their jobs to interact with adolescents.